TGiles/auto-lighthouse/README.md

-A CLI for crawling a domain and generating both mobile and desktop reports for each page.
+A CLI for crawling one or more domains and generating both mobile and desktop reports for each page.

 ## How to use consume via NPM
 * `npm install auto-lighthouse` or `npm install -g auto-lighthouse`